 On the other hand, SEO Off Page refers to those actions that we take outside the website.
 It has nothing to do with any of the aspects that we talked about before (which are internal aspects) and they are directly relevant to our web, but they are very related to web positioning although it seems contradictory to what I have just said, with the above points.

-Just to make sure there is no doubt, SEO off page have its outside(externally) of our website, that’s why I say that it has nothing to do with internal aspects.
+Just to make sure there is no doubt, SEO off page has its outside(externally) of our website, that’s why I say that it has nothing to do with internal aspects.
 However, they are very related to each other because it’s worthless to have a great quality external strategy if our website is not well structured and does not provide a good user experience.

 As of the off page SEO aspects, there are several factors that come into play, although the most important and well known by everybody is the so-called link building.